20 Years Have Slipped Away:

-During the summer before her senior year, we became engaged, and after a sequence of Navy, interruptions were married in the weeks following her graduated.
+During the summer before her senior year, we became engaged, and after a sequence of Navy, interruptions were married in the weeks following her graduation.

 Was our time together more or less consistent with other's relationship?
 I continue to mull that thought over all the while realizing it is irrelevant, now.
 All relationships are unique, and over the years I find that others dealt with similar baggage to ours.

-Rebecca and I were closing in on 33 years of marriage on March 14th, 1999, the day that changed the course of life for me.
+Rebecca and I were closing in on 33 years of marriage.
+But March 14th, 1999, changed the course of life for me.
 I would not know for another two days.

 FHAS-20 Years Have Slipped Away-Version-3-G-1012-2019